Photographs from First Unitarian Church exhibit on the architecture of Jamieson Parker, 1911-circa 1970

 circa 1931

-This series includes ca. 1970 reproductions of mostly earlier images related to Jamieson Parker, his education, and his architectural career.
+This series includes photographic reproductions, made circa 1970, of mostly earlier images and documents related to Jamieson Parker, his education, and his architectural career.

 Container(s) Description Dates